textninja/textninja.github.io/posts/2022-01-01-link-gke-to-domain.md

 ```

 By applying these two manifests to my cluster, I'm now able to access the
 deployment with `kubectl port-forward svc/movingstripes 8080:80`.
-All that'sa
+All that's
 left is to create the ingress.

 ```yaml